-Although not used on any roads in the Derbyshire, the V-Max lantern can be seen in public car parks that are owned by Erewash Borough Council; these replaced floodlights running SON lamps in mid-2016.
+Although not used in great numbers on Derbyshire's roads (unlike on Nottinghamshire's, where it is very common), the greatest quantities of the V-Max lantern can be seen in public car parks that are owned by Erewash Borough Council; these replaced floodlights running SON lamps in mid-2016.

 These V-Max lanterns can be seen in a car park just behind Tamworth Road in Long Eaton.

 The twin-arm brackets were fitted along with the new lanterns; the slight difference in their paint colour (in comparison to that of the column itself) is evidence of this.

 The lanterns are fitted with new-style Royce Thompson Oasis 1000 photocells.
 The NEMA sockets for these photocells are situated in a most curious position on the lanterns.